 Despite this, others tend to believe in more thrilling, farfetched theories such as a little piece of a neutron star crashing to Earth, so huge that it punched through the patomskiy crater right through the Earth and through the other side.
-It’s not necessarily unrealistic – two identical incidents occurred in various parts of the world in 1993, all within one month of each other.
+It’s not necessarily unrealistic – two identical incidents occurred in various parts of the world in 1993.
+All within one month of each other.

 There is also no reason for the unusual activities allegedly occurring in the vicinity of the Patomskiy crater.
 There is no documented evidence that something large is hidden in the middle of the hole, aside from the magnetic anomaly discovered during one of the first expeditions.

 The Irkutsk area, although remote, has an indigenous community called the Yakut.
-The crater is considered a low place by these persons, and they ensure that big animals should not access the area.
+The crater considers a low place by these persons, and they ensure that big animals should not access the area.
 One hypothesis regarding this superstition indicates that when the region had a much higher radiation level, maybe their ancestors were there.